 Tim rounded off the week by finalizing updates on the frontend and backend branches for Purchase Request: Material, incorporating new fields into the form, and enhancing its adaptive styling with CSS rules.
 He also resolved conflicts and linting errors, presenting detailed pull requests.

 Sahil focused on PR reviews and unit testing, examining updates through PRs #1536, 612, 1556, 1554, 1547, 1546, 1540, 1541, 1552, 1559, 1557, 1558, and 1560.
 He ensured the effective implementation of the .nvmrc configuration and did thorough unit tests on various components like tooltips, pie charts, and modal components.
+This work helps One Community’s mission of common sense eco-management and reinforces our commitment to a better living quality for all people.
 The collage below shows some of this work.

 This week, the Git-R-Done Team’s summary, covering their work on the Highest Good Network software, was managed by Eduardo Horta (Software Engineer) and includes Jeffrey Li (Full-Stack Software Developer), Kaikane Lacno (Learning Assistant), Miguelcloid Reniva (Software Developer), Olena Danykh (Software Engineer), Rhea Wu (Software Engineer), Ziming Song (Software Engineer).